oVirt/ovirt-site/source/blog/2017-05-18-higher-performance-for-python-sdk.html.md

 ---
 title: Higher performance for oVirt Python SDK
 author: omachace
-date: 2017-05-12 08:00:00 UTC
+date: 2017-05-18 12:30:00 UTC
 tags: ovirt, python, sdk, pipelining, async, api
-comments: false
+comments: true
-published: false
+published: true
 ---

 Python SDK version 4.1.4 introduced support for sending asynchronous requests and HTTP pipelining.

-In this blog post we will explain those terms and we will show you an example how to use the Python SDK in an asynchronous manner.
+This blog post explains those terms and will show you an example how to use the Python SDK in an asynchronous manner.

+READMORE

-## Asynchronous requests
+## Asynchronous Requests

-When using asynchronous requests, the client sends the request and define a method (usually called `callback`) which should be called after the response is received, but the client is not waiting for the response.
-In order for SDK to work in an asynchronous fashion, we introduce two new features to our SDK, multiple connections and HTTP pipelining.
-This provides significant value when user wishes to fetch the inventory of the oVirt system.
-The time to fetch the inventory may be significantly decreased.
+When using asynchronous requests, the client sends the request and defines a method (usually called `callback`), which should be called after the response is received but the client is not waiting for the response.
+In order for SDK to work in an asynchronous fashion, we introduced two new features to our SDK: multiple connections and HTTP pipelining.

-Some comparison of the synchronous and asynchronous requests below.
+These features provide significant value when the user wishes to fetch the inventory of the oVirt system.
+The time to fetch the inventory may be significantly decreased, too.
+A comparison of the synchronous and asynchronous requests folows.

-### Multiple connections
+### Multiple Connections

-Previously the SDK used only a single open connection which sequentially sent the requests according to user program and always waited for the server response for corresponding request.
+Previously the SDK used only a single open connection that sequentially sent the requests according to user program and always waited for the server response for corresponding request.

-In the new version of the SDK the user can specify the number of connections the SDK should create to the server, and the specific requests created by user program uses those connections in parallel.
+In the new version of the SDK, the user can specify the number of connections the SDK should create to the server, and the specific requests created by user program uses those connections in parallel.

-### HTTP pipelining
+### HTTP Pipelining

 As you can see at the image below, the HTTP requests are executed sequentially by default.
 The next request in order can be executed, when the previous request is received.

-With HTTP pipelining a client can send multiple requests without waiting for ther server response.
+With HTTP pipelining, a client can send multiple requests without waiting for ther server response.
 Only idempotent HTTP methods can be pipelined.

 ```
 With pipelining disabled            With pipelining enabled